OPM/opm-tests/wpwe/WPWE.md

 the 31 January row and 1 on each of the boundaries following days 182 and 504.
 Nothing else in the suite separates the two readings, because every other case is short enough that the events and the boundaries nearly coincide.
-Read this deck first: if the reference accumulates, every table here has to be re-read against report rows rather than ministep rows.
+Read this deck first: if another simulator accumulates, every table here has to be re-read against report rows rather than ministep rows.

 One caveat on this case.
 The event at day 182 falls exactly on the 01 July